Spiritual Masters & Teachers

 Sri Ramana Maharshi

 The most famous Indian wisdom teacher of the 20th century was seized by fear of death when he was 16 years old and seriously decided to investigate the question: “Who dies?”
 This led him to the essential question, “Who am I?”
 He realized the answer, that while the body may die, consciousness does not.
-Six weeks after this transformation, he set out for Mount Arunachala, revered as sacred by Hindus, where he spent the rest of his life.
+Six weeks after this transformation, he set out for Mount Arunachala, being revered as sacred by Hindus, where he spent the rest of his life.

 After a long retreat, he began to work immediately through his presence and an ashram sprang up around him.
 He is considered the embodiment of modern Advaita-Vedanta and stayed in his body from 1879 – 1950.